Post-Quantum Cryptography and Bitcoin: Shaping the Security Architecture of the Future

 Threat Horizon: 10-20 years until cryptographically relevant quantum computers (estimate)

-Harvest Now, Decrypt Later: The risk already exists today for long-term sensitive data
+Harvest now, decrypt later: Risk exists today for long-term sensitive data

-Bitcoin Protection: Unused addresses are quantum-safe due to hash functions
+Bitcoin Protection: Unused addresses are quantum-safe through hash functions

 Chrome PQC Support: ML-KEM since version 124 (2024)

-Fact: IBM plans, according to its Quantum Roadmap, to have an error-corrected quantum computer with over 100,000 qubits by 2029 – a potential risk for today’s cryptography standards like ECDSA.
+Fact: IBM plans, according to its Quantum Roadmap, to have a fault-tolerant quantum computer with over 100,000 qubits by 2029 – a potential risk for today’s cryptographic standards like ECDSA.

-Fact: The BSI warns in its 2025 crypto guide about “Harvest Now, Decrypt Later” attacks and recommends switching to post-quantum algorithms by 2030 at the latest.
+Fact: The BSI warns in its Crypto Guide 2025 about “Harvest Now, Decrypt Later” attacks and recommends transitioning to post-quantum algorithms by no later than 2030.

 Frequently Asked Questions